JHUISI/auto-tools/auto_strong/README.md

 Many signature schemes are presented under the existential unforgeability definition wherein an adversary cannot produce a signature on a "new" message.
 However, strong unforgeability guarantees more - that the adversary cannot produce a "new" signature even on a previously signed message.
 Strongly-unforgeable signatures are often used as a building block in signcryption and chosen-ciphertext secure encryption.

 There are several general transformations to obtain strongly unforgeable signatures from unforgeable signatures.
 We focus on the highly-efficient transformation due to Boneh, Shen and Waters (BSW) [1] that only applies if a signature is paritioned and a less efficient transformation due to Bellare-Shoup [2].
 AutoStrong first automatically determines whether a given signature satisfies the partitioning property using Z3 and Mathematica.
-If so, it applies BSW, otherwise, the BS transform to obtain a strongly unforgeable signature.
+If so, it applies BSW, otherwise, it applies the BS transform to obtain a strongly unforgeable signature.

 Installation
 ============